Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-06-PINN-Lessons-Learnt.md

 #### Best Practices:
 - Whenever possible, reformulate the governing equation.
 For example:

 $$
 \frac{dQ}{dt} + k\,t^{-0.5} = 0 \quad \Rightarrow \quad \sqrt{t}\,\frac{dQ}{dt} + k = 0
 $$

 Both equations represent the same physics, but the second form is significantly more stable for neural network optimization.
 I suggest you to verify your physics constraints for singularities and adapt them.
 For my battery-aging PINN demo project on my GitHub repo, this reformulation was one of the most important improvements I made.

 ---

 ### 4. Gradient Pathology / Loss Balancing
-One Line: Find the right balance between the loss components for peace Total Loss function:
+One Line: Find the right balance between the loss components to establish peace during trianing.
+Total Loss function:

 $$
 \begin{aligned}
 L_{\text{total}} =&\\lambda_{\text{data}} L_{\text{data}} \+ \lambda_{\text{phys}} L_{\text{phys}} \+ \lambda_{\text{IC}} L_{\text{IC}}\end{aligned}
 $$

 The problem occurs when one loss produces much larger gradients than the others.
 For example:
 Data loss gradients dominate → model fits experimental data well but violates physics.